Keizaal/Keizaal/CREATIONCONTENT.md

 # Creation Club

 **Keizaal requires the [Skyrim Anniversary Edition](https://store.steampowered.com/sub/626153/){:target="_blank" rel="noopener"}**, though not all Creation Club content is included in the modlist.
-The table below detaila the status of each creation, along with any mods that affect how they begin or otherwise modify them.
+The table below details the status of each creation, along with any mods that affect how they begin or otherwise modify them.

 | Creations | Inclusion | Mods |
 | :--- | :---: | :--- |